Frequently Asked Questions

 What is the member’s pick-up process?

-We are so glad you asked!
-The Member’s Milk Shed is located off of Jackknife Rd in front of our blue shop by our lower pasture.
 Members can pull into the parking area and grab milk on their designated day or shop for available dairy products and cheese at their convenience without having to worry about opening gates and barking dogs.
-The Member’s Milk Shed is open every day from 10:00 AM to 6:00 PM or later if needed.
+The Member’s Milk Shed is open daily from 10:00 AM to 6:00 PM (earlier or later if communicated beforehand).
 Lights inside are on a motion sensor and the parking area is well lit.
-In addition to your available dairy products, local vendors are set up to showcase their available products as well.
+In addition to dairy products, local vendors are set up to showcase their available products as well.
 From freshly baked sourdough, cookies, and scones to floral arrangements, fresh eggs, and vegetables.
 Depending on the season, local products are available!

-How do I pay for my herdshare products?
+How do I pay for my Herdshare Products?

-Returning Milk Jars and Cleaning
+Weekly Milk Share Members – Returning Milk Jars and Cleaning

-In order to ensure I am able to supply each of my members with their weekly orders, milk jars (1/2 gallon mason jars or pour jars) must be properly cleaned and returned prior to picking up your next order.
+In order to ensure I am able to supply each of my members with their weekly orders, milk jars (1/2 gallon mason jars or pour jars) must be properly cleaned and returned before picking up your next order.
 Each member either provides a jar deposit ($5/jar) or provides 1/2 gallon mason jars and plastic lids in lieu of a deposit.
 If you take a jar, you must leave a jar.
 Mason jars and lids must be washed before returning.
 Twisted Oak Farm uses vinyl labels to market our milk.
 These labels are dishwasher safe, but if they come off – no worries, we will replace them prior to refilling.
 We take sanitation practices seriously, before refilling, all jars, lids, and plastic rings are sanitized once again to ensure that we are providing the best product that is safe for you, your family, and ours.

 What are your cleaning practices before and after milking?